-The practice complies with Data Protection and Access to Medical Records legislation (Data Protection Act 1998 and the Freedom of Information Act 2000).
+The practice complies with Data Protection and Access to Medical Records legislation.
+The practice is registered with the Information Commissioner’s Office – ico.org.uk

 – All information coming through the practice is treated as confidential and all members of the practice team are bound by strict confidentiality rules.
 This means that the doctor will not discuss you with your relatives without your permission.